trashpirate/nft-contracts/README.md

 Collection of modular NFT contracts and extensions based on the ERC721 & ERC721A standards.
 The modules include:

 **Base contract**
-- NFTBasic: Basic NFT contract with minting and transfer functions including a max wallet size (default: 10), batch limit (default: 10), royalties, and withdraw functions for ETH and ERC20 tokens.
+- ERC721ACore: Basic NFT contract with minting and transfer functions including a max wallet size (default: 10), batch limit (default: 10), royalties, and withdraw functions for ETH and ERC20 tokens.

 **Utilitites**
 - Pausable: Pausable NFT contract extension with pause and unpause functions.